ruuda/noblit/README.md

     -- See also example.py for the same example in a Python DSL, rather than in -- the made-up query language below.
     assert
-      -- Create three new entities, and set the director.name property for them.
+      -- Create three new entities, and set the director.name attribute for them.
       -- The variables s, n, and t will refer to these entities henceforth. s director.name "Ridley Scott"
       n director.name "Christopher Nolan"